Clinical tools for immigration fear. Grounding tools for the therapist holding it.

 Because healing happens in community, and our immigrant communities deserve therapists who see their full humanity.

-Workshop Overview: Learn to adapt the DBT skills COPE AHEAD and PLEASE specifically for undocumented clients experiencing chronic fear of ICE detention (these skills will also help you as providers too).
 This training combines evidence-based DBT techniques with culturally responsive approaches, addressing the unique mental health needs of clients whose immigration status creates ongoing traumatic stress.
 This training will also offer you skills for yourself as you navigate these difficult conversations and scenarios with the people you serve.

 Cultural considerations when working with undocumented communities